patchon/pam-onelogin/README.md

 * The configuation file for pam-onelogin is readable by everyone that has access to the system.

-* With that out of the way, it seems to work as expected in my test-environment.
+With that being said, it seems to work as expected in my testing environment.

 ## :hammer: Todo's
 - [ ] Major cleanup (in all regards).